StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 This is the second of several labs that are part of the **Oracle Public Cloud Container Native Development workshop.** This workshop will walk you through the process of moving an existing application into a containerized CI/CD pipeline and deploying it to a Kubernetes cluster in the Oracle Public Cloud.

 You will take on 2 personas during the workshop.
 The **Lead Developer Persona** will be responsible for configuring the parts of the automated build and deploy process that involve details about the application itself.
 The **DevOps Engineer Persona** will configure the parts of the automation involving the Kubernetes infrastructure.
-To containerize and automate the building and deploying of this application you will make use of Wercker Pipelines for CI/CD, OCI Registry a container registry, and OKE a managed Kubernetes cluster on Oracle Cloud Infrastructure.
+To containerize and automate the building and deploying of this application you will make use of Wercker Pipelines for CI/CD, OCI Registry a container registry, and OKE the managed Kubernetes cluster on Oracle Cloud Infrastructure.

-During this lab, you will take on the **DevOps Engineer Persona**.
-You will provision a Kubernetes cluster and all of the infrastructure that it requires using Terraform.
-Terraform will provision the Virtual Cloud Network, Load Balancers, Kubernetes Master and Worker instances, and etcd instance required to support your cluster.

 **_To log issues_**, click here to go to the [GitHub oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.